 The first of my favorites was this layered cabbage dish filled with meat and rice, served hot and topped with a creamy yogurt.

 Then there was this dish of stewed chicken livers served in a rich delicious gravy with a side of herbed potatoes.

 Both were delicious, and even though we were all in a borderline food coma, we couldn’t stop eating.

-I finished the Buda food walk with both a better understand of the history of the formerly divided city and a stomach so full there was no way I could consider dinner!
+I finished the Buda food walk with both a better understanding of the history of the formerly divided city and a stomach so full there was no way I could consider dinner!
 I definitely recommend this tour to anyone interested in a lot of eating with a side of history.